weaveworks/weave/README.md

           https://raw.githubusercontent.com/zettio/weave/master/weaver/weave
         sudo chmod a+x /usr/local/bin/weave

-3. ethtool.
-On many systems that is installed already; if not then grab it via your favourite package manager.
+3. (recommended) ethtool.
+On many systems this is installed already;
+   if not then grab it via your favourite package manager.
+On some systems, weave application container networking may not operate correctly unless ethtool is available.

+4. (optional) conntrack.
+Install this via your favourite package manager.
+Without conntrack, the weave network may not re-establish itself fully when individual weave instances are stopped (with `weave stop`) and restarted quickly (typically within ~3 minutes).

 ## Example